Averroes Ai Automated Visual inspection software

 Pharmaceuticals Label presence, expiry date OCR Blister pack seal height, fill verification

-Food & Beverage Label alignment, print quality Fill level measurement, cap height check
+Food & Beverage Label alignment, print quality Fill level inspection with vision AI, cap height validation

 Across sectors, vision systems enable inspection tasks that would be impractical (if not impossible) using manual methods.